aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/formula-recognition/_index.md

 Recognition results are returned as a list of `Aspose.OCR.RecognitionResult` objects.
 Each result contains extracted formula text, detected regions, and allows exporting to various formats.

+### AI-based formula recognition

+In addition to the classic approach, Aspose.OCR for .NET also provides an AI-powered method for recognizing mathematical formulas —
+`Aspose.OCR.AsposeOcr.RecognizeFormulaAI`.

+This method leverages deep learning models to improve recognition accuracy for complex, handwritten, or low-quality formulas.
+It will autodownload pretrained models from Hugging Face.

+⚠️ Important notes:

+- The AI-based method consumes significantly more CPU/GPU and memory resources compared to the standard RecognizeFormula API.
+- Initial model loading may increase application startup time.

 ## DetectAreasMode.FORMULA

 ```csharp